 Check the weather stripping on all the exterior doors.
 Step outside at night and look at the doors.
 If light is shining under a door, millipedes could crawl under it.
 Check the basement door too, and make sure the basement windows have screens.

-The Orkin Man™ is trained to help keep millipedes out of your home.
-He can identify areas where millipedes might be living and he can point out any other entryways they might be using to get into your home.
+Orkin specialists are trained to help keep millipedes out of your home.
+They can identify areas where millipedes might be living, and they can point out any other entryways they might be using to get into your home.
 For more information or to schedule an inspection, please contact your local Orkin branch office.